-The other half of Sibusile’s debut album – titled ‘Unlearning’ – featured Bonolo Nkoane on drums and Ariel Zamonsky on bass and was recorded live by Nelius Zeak and Nduduzo Makhatini next to Wilge River in Bronkhorstspruit on 22 August 2015.
+The other half of Sibusile’s debut album – titled ‘Unlearning’ – features Bonolo Nkoane on drums and Ariel Zamonsky on upright bass and was recorded live by Nelius Zeak and Nduduzo Makhatini next to Wilge River in Bronkhorstspruit on 22 August 2015.

 You can find both albums on select digital stores and streaming services (iTunes, Apple Music, Spotify, GoolgePlay, Tidal etc), with physical copies (vinyl and CD) being available in independent record stores worldwide.

 You will also find them at our STORE!

 For more info on Sibusile, check out his website at www.sibusilexaba.com.

 You can also reach out to us at firstname.lastname@example.org.

 Album Credits – Open Letter to Adoniah